Individual Membership: $20.00

 |

-The original Parish House of St. Stephen's Church.
+The original Parish House or Rectory of St. Stephen's

-of the picture.
-This building no longer exits.
-The current Parish
+This structure no longer exits.
+The current rectory

 View of a grade school classroom and children